David Cory (politician): Biography

-Cory was born in Warwick, Queensland, the son of Fitzroy Cory and his wife Margaret (née Wheatcroft).
+David Wheatcroft Cory was born in Warwick, Queensland, the son of Fitzroy Cory and his wife Margaret (née Wheatcroft).
 He was educated at Warwick Central and Intermediate State Schools before attending the Brisbane Grammar School.
 He became a farmer, working in Swanfels and Warwick.

-On 30 June 1967, Cory married Ms Barnes and together had one son.
+On 30 June 1967, Cory married Ms. Barnes and together had one son.
+Cory died in Warwick, Queensland on 14 February 2022, at the age of 93.

 Public life

 Following the death of Otto Madsen in 1963, Cory won the resulting by-election for the Country Party.
 He held the seat until the 1977 Queensland state elections when he retired from politics.

 Although never a minister during his time in parliament, he held the following roles: